VariantSync/SyncStudy/README.md

 **ATTENTION**

 > Before running or re-running the replication:
-> Make sure to delete all previously collected results by deleting the files in the "./simulation-files" directory, as they will otherwise be
+> Make sure to clean all previously collected results by calling `./execute cleanup`.
+Otherwise, they will be
 > counted as results of parallel experiment executions.
 We only append results data, not overwrite it, to make it
 > possible to run multiple instances of the study in parallel.